ibbles/LearningUnrealEngine/C++ Actor.md

 // multiple times in a single translational unit.
 #pragma once

-// This gives access to the basics of Unreal Engine.
-#include "CoreMinimal.h"

 // We'll be inheriting from the AActor class, so we need its definition.
 #include "GameFramework/Actor.h"